yvesshum/personal-website/README.md

 Hi!
 If you're seeing this page then you've reached the repository for my personal website at https://yvesshum.com

-I kind-of built this website in a hurry so my code is very messy and I'm not proud of it 😅.
+I kind-of built this website in a hurry so my code is very messy 😅.

 This website was built in React